 The Elephant Ears Reading Series is an initiative at Elephant Room Productions to provide a process-oriented program for playwrights.
 One of the hardest parts of being a playwright is often the lack of availability for readings and collaboration early on in the writing process.
 With Elephant Ears, we aim to get shows read out loud in a private setting early so that playwrights can use their time more efficiently while crafting their new work.
 Any playwright is welcome to submit their shows to us.
-After receiving your submission, we will be in touch to discuss the vision of the show so far.
-One of the project heads will bring in a collection of actors to read the show, record the reading, then ask the actors the questions below.
+After receiving your submission, we will be in touch to discuss the vision of the show so far and what you hope to accomplish in the next draft.
+We will bring in a collection of actors to read the show, record the reading, then ask the actors the questions below.

-- Length of the piece - Could it be longer or shorter?
+- Should the play be longer or shorter?

 Interview on our podcast

 Playwrights in our Elephant Ears Reading Series also have the opportunity to be interviewed on our official podcast, The Trumpet.
 After you have received your EERS recording and feedback, our Podcast Director, Robert Gene Pellechio, will follow up with more information regarding an interview.